jetstream-cloud/js2docs/docs/general/access.md

 Jetstream2 allocations Jetstream core hours or service units (SUs).

 !!!
-Notice "ACCESS to Jetstream2 SUs"
+Note "ACCESS to Jetstream2 SUs"

      For simplicity, we've aligned our SU value such that ***1 ACCESS Credit = 1 Jetstream2 SU***.</br>